airbytehq/airbyte/docs/integrations/destinations/doris.md

 ### Output schema

-Each stream will be output into its own table in Doris, Each table columns depends on the stream's JsonSchema, therefore, the output schema written depends on the parsing of the column by the stream.
+Each stream will be output into its own table in Doris.
+Each table will contain 3 columns:

-If the column names are the same, this process does not need to manually specify the comparison order, nor does it need to build '_airbyte_ab_id','_airbyte_emitted_at','_airbyte_data' columns in doris table to store the result data.
+* `_airbyte_ab_id`: an uuid assigned by Airbyte to each event that is processed.
+The column type in Doris is `VARCHAR(40)`.
+* `_airbyte_emitted_at`: a timestamp representing when the event was pulled from the data source.
+The column type in Doris is `BIGINT`.
+* `_airbyte_data`: a json blob representing with the event data.
+The column type in Doris is `String`.

 ### Features